Orocobre and Toyota Tsusho approve Japan plant

 Orocobre noted that the plant will be funded through a combination of term loans and shareholder equity, with Orocobre contributing $6.8-million in equity with Toyota Tsusho contributing $2.3-million.

-Sales of the lithium hydroxide will be managed by Toyota Tshusho as exclusive sales agent under a joint marketing arrangement, and the majority of the production is expected to be delivered into the Japanese battery industry.
+Sales of the lithium hydroxide will be managed by Toyota Tsusho as exclusive sales agent under a joint marketing arrangement, and the majority of the production is expected to be delivered into the Japanese battery industry.

 Edited by: Mariaan Webb